ibmsoe/pig/README.txt

 ==========================

 For building pig, issue the command "ant jar".
 By default, pig will build against Hadoop1 which here refers to 1.0.4.
-To build aganst Hadoop2 (2.0.3), execute "ant jar -Dhadoopversion=23".
+To build against Hadoop2 (2.0.3), execute "ant jar -Dhadoopversion=23".

 To run the unit test, execute "ant test".